solid-stack/ansible-ubuntu/README.md

 You will have to break apart tasks `with_items` to indvidual ones.

 Since this uses node via nvm, you have to source ~/.zshrc (to load nvm) before any node or npm related task.

+## Release notes

+* 2.3.0 - php-fpm 7.2 support
+* 2.2.0 - XDebug for php-fpm 7.1
+* 2.1.4 - Updating Java install to work - Oracle JDK via webupd8team is now broken
+* 2.1.3 - Adding mongo driver to phpt
+* 2.1.2 - Patch for checking on /var/run in php
+* 2.1.1 - Do not install mongo as part of php, and some Elasticsearch tweaks
+* 2.1.0 - Certbot
+* 2.0.2 - Testing this and future versions on *Ubuntu 16*
+* 1.7.0 - Testing 1.x versions on *Ubuntu 14*